taufik-nurrohman/statically/about.md

 Make the project even better by [becoming a sponsor](/become-a-sponsor).

-Join our mailing list today! _TODO_
+### Mailing List

+Join our mailing list now to get the latest information about our projects so that it will be notified directly to your inbox!

+[subscribe form goes here]